This article is about using aluminum boats in saltwater and how to protect it.

 Aluminum is good in both coastal and inland waters

 When not in contact with different metals, aluminum on its falls apart reasonably slowly, so there’s no danger if in saltwater or freshwater.
 All you have to worry about is fouling.
 Use bottom paint to keep your boat clean.
-But if you want to play it safe, a protective painting that uses an electrical barrier to keep water from aluminum is good for boats in both types of water.
+But if you want to play it safe, a protective paint coating that uses an electrical barrier to keep water from aluminum is good for boats in both types of water.

 When painting your boat, however, the aluminum potion above the waterline can be left bare.
 This is because, with continuous exposure to oxygen, the aluminum part will develop a protective aluminum oxide layer that stops further corrosion.